-- ACK updates Kubernetes major versions every six months.
+- In most cases, Alibaba Cloud updates the list of Kubernetes major versions supported by ACK every six months.

 - For major versions, you can upgrade to only the following major version.
 This limit does not apply to minor version upgrades.

-- After a new minor version is released, technical support is provided for only this version.
+- After a new minor version is supported, technical support is provided for only this version.
 We recommend that you upgrade earlier minor versions to the latest at the earliest opportunity.